Philip Goddard

 For a selection of great hiking routes that have given me a tremendous buzz, go to my Selected Great Hiking Routes page...

 A resource of photos of nature, wild scenery and various 'great outdoors' subjects to uplift and improve one's life.
-If you want higher-grade desktop wallpaper than is offered below, then Clear Mind Photos is for you!
+If you want higher-grade desktop wallpaper than is offered below (for one thing, taken with a decent camera), then Broad Horizon Photos is for you!

 Scottish Highlands